-- The auditor's report expresses an unmodified on the basic financial statements of the Town of Holbrook, Massachusetts. - One significant deficiency relating to the audit of the basic financial statements is reported in the Report on Internal Control over Financial Reporting and on Compliance and other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - 3.
+- 1. The auditor's report expresses an unmodified on the basic financial statements of the Town of Holbrook, Massachusetts. - 2.
+One material weakness relating to the audit of the basic financial statements is reported in the Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - 3.
 No instances of noncompliance material to the financial statements of the Town of Holbrook, Massachusetts, were disclosed during the audit. - 4.
-No significant deficiencies or material weaknesses relating to the audit of the major federal award program are reported in the Report on Compliance for Each Major Federal Program or the Report on Internal Control over Compliance. - 5.
-The auditor's report on compliance for the major federal award programs for the Town of Holbrook, Massachusetts, expresses an unmodified opinion. - 6.
-There were no audit findings relative to the major federal award programs for the Town of Holbrook, Massachusetts. - 7.
-The program tested as a major grant is the Child Nutrition Cluster. - 8.
+No material weaknesses or significant deficiencies relating to the audit of the major federal award program are reported in the Report on Compliance for Each Major Federal Program or the Report on Internal Control Over Compliance. - 5.
+The auditor's report on compliance for the major federal award programs for the Town of Holbrook, Massachusetts, expresses an unmodified opinion. - There were no audit findings relative to the major federal award programs for the Town of Holbrook, Massachusetts. - 7.
+The programs tested as major grants included the COVID-19 Coronavirus Relief Fund and the Education Stabilization Fund. - 8.
 The threshold for distinguishing Types A and B programs was \$750,000. - 9.
 The Town of Holbrook, Massachusetts was determined to be a low-risk auditee.